php-fig/fig-standards/accepted/PSR-11-container-meta.md

 - it is not directly clear from your code that the `BadExample` class will need the "db" service.
 Dependencies are hidden.

 Very often, the `ContainerInterface` will be used by other packages.
-As a end-user PHP developer using a framework, it is unlikely you will ever need to use containers or type-hint on the `ContainerInterface` directly.
+As an end-user PHP developer using a framework, it is unlikely you will ever need to use containers or type-hint on the `ContainerInterface` directly.

-Whether using the Container PSR into your code is considered a good practice or not boils down to knowing if the objects you are retrieving are **dependencies** of the object referencing the container or not.
+Whether using the Container PSR in your code is considered a good practice or not boils down to knowing if the objects you are retrieving are **dependencies** of the object referencing the container or not.
 Here are a few more examples: